Marco404-Dev/Algoritmo-y-Estructura-de-Datos/clases-Profe/ch01/practica_ch01/gpa.md

   puntos = 0

   for i in grades:
-    if i not in grades:
+    if i not in points:
       print(f'la nota {i} es invalido')

     else: